pombreda/lepl/doc-src/manual/matchers.rst

   >>> next(matcher)
   (['h', 'e', 'l'], 'lo world')

-This shows how `Or() <api/redirect.html#lepl.matchers.Or>`_ supports "backtracking".
-LEPL may call a matcher times before a result is found that "fits" with the rest of the grammar.
+This shows how `Or() <api/redirect.html#lepl.matchers.combine.Or>`_ supports "backtracking".
+Lepl may call a matcher times before a result is found that "fits" with the rest of the grammar.